KarynaMisnik/sw-testing-study/README.md

 **Continuous Deployment (CD):** Automatically deploying tested code to production or staging, ensuring rapid delivery of updates.

 **Shift-left testing:**
-Testing earlier in the development cycle (instead of at the end) in CI/CD pipelines.
+Testing earlier( during the design and development phases) in the development cycle (instead of at the end) in CI/CD pipelines ➡️ reduces cost, effort, improves sw quality.

 Purpose:
 🍀 Catch defects sooner